ufs-community/UFS_UTILS/docs/source/ufs_utils.rst

   ./build_all.sh

-Set the 'fixed' directories using the script in the './fix' subdirectory (where $MACHINE is 'hera', 'jet', 'orion', 'hercules', 'gaea', 'wcoss2', or 's4'):
+Set the 'fixed' directories using the script in the './fix' subdirectory (where $MACHINE is "wcoss2", "ursa", "jet", "orion", "hercules", or "gaeac6"):

 ::